jamesmh/PersonalBlog/source/_posts/refactoring-legacy-monoliths-part-2-convincing-management.md

   - Desktop App
   - etc.

-- Having a refactored codebase means future features will be _much_ quicker to develop (less time wasted on trying to figure our legacy design and extending it)
+- Having a refactored codebase means future features will be _much_ quicker to develop (less time wasted on trying to figure out our legacy design and extending it)

 - Having an industry standardized architecture enables new developers to be "up-and-running" much quicker